BradHutchings/Mmojo-Server/instructions/llama-server/624-Naked-APE-Performant.md

 ---
 ### About this Step

 Let's prepare an Actual Portable Executable (APE) for distribution.
-You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add a `.gguf` model file, and add a configuration file.
+You will start with the APE file you built, remove extraneous timezone files from it, add certificates, and add a configuration file.
 You will test run it.

 **Naked** means there is no gguf file in this APE.
 You can just deploy a naked APE with a gguf file in the same folder &mdash; maybe even a hard or soft link &mdash; or zip a gguf onto a naked APE to get a fully contained server.